 Kanagawa Institute of Technology Workshop Photographs

 Reflecting the surrounding cherry blossom trees onto its transparent façade, the ‘KAIT’ studio/workplace by Japanese Junya ishigami+associates offers a range of experiences within the one open-plan volume.
 Located at the Kanagawa Institute of Technology campus in Tokyo’s suburbs, the building was designed to offer multiple activities, enabling a sense of flexibility for its users.
 The client’s brief called for a place where students could work on diverse self-initiated projects of making things while also being open to local public usage.

 To ensure that users would be have the freedom to alter the spaces to meet different needs within a reasonably short time period, it began to make more sense to me to pursue flexibility in the relations between adjoining places, and in the way various spaces are connected with each other.

 – Junya Ishigami

-The resulting free-forming room both blurs its edges between the numerous internal programs, and the connection between inside and outside.
-A total of 305 pillars are dotted throughout, with differences in size and shape they reference the unpredictable nature of tree trunks, evoking the sense of wandering through an unknown forest.
+The resulting free-forming room both blurs its edges between the numerous internal programs and the connection between inside and outside.
+A total of 305 pillars are dotted throughout, with differences in size and shape; they reference tree trunks’ unpredictable nature, evoking the sense of wandering through an unknown forest.